ValeriuIonutIocsa/ImoWorldMapGenerator/README.md

 <h2>ImoWorldMapGenerator</h2>

-an app for creating world maps showing which countries participated at IMO each year
+An app for creating world maps showing which countries participated at IMO each year.